 News Dog rescued from hot car with no plates in Brooklyn by NYPD's 77th Precinct, NYPD says The NYPD's 77th Precinct rescued this dog on August 15, 2015 from a hot car with no plates in Brooklyn.
-Photo Credit: Courtesy of the NYPD By REBECCA HARSHBARGER August 17, 2015 8:51 AM Print Share fbShare Tweet gShare Email Cops rescued a terrier from a hot car with no plates in Brooklyn on Saturday night, cops said.
+Photo Credit: Courtesy of the NYPD By REBECCA HARSHBARGER August 17, 2015 8:51 AM Print Share fbShare Tweet Email Cops rescued a terrier from a hot car with no plates in Brooklyn on Saturday night, cops said.
 A man on Saint Marks Avenue flagged down two officers about a distraught Jack Russell Terrier that was running around inside a 1997 Ford Expedition about 9:45 p.m., police officials said.
 Police said that one window had been cracked open slightly, but the dog was still overheated.
 There were no license plates on the car, which was full of boxes and clothes, and no tags on the dog.
 The NYPD then turned over the terrier to Animal Care and Control, since the owner could not be tracked down, cops added.
-By REBECCA HARSHBARGER Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+By REBECCA HARSHBARGER Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.